julsterobias/codecorun-woo-discount-rules/readme.txt

 = Is it free? =

-We have lite version which is consist of limited rules for free.
+We have lite version which is packed with limited rules for free.

 == Screenshots ==